What are the uterine septum and vaginal septum?

 You will be able to go home the same day.

 Depending on the type of surgery, you should be able to return to work within a day or two following surgery and can expect a full recovery after about two to four weeks.
 You may experience some abdominal pain after surgery.
-Some patients find it difficult to sit down comfortably for a few days after surgery.
+Some patients struggle to sit comfortably for a few days after surgery.
 This is normal, but call your doctor if the pain worsens.

 You may also experience light spotting for up to one week after the surgery.
 Use a pad to absorb any blood or discharge.
 Avoid using tampons and abstain from sex until cleared by your doctor.
 For optimal recovery, follow all post-operative guidelines given by your doctor and attend all scheduled follow-up appointments.

-Call your doctor right away if you experience any symptoms of infection such as:
+Call your doctor immediately if you experience any symptoms of infection, such as chills, fever, or nausea.

 Pregnancy after uterine septum removal

-You should wait at least two months after surgery before attempting to become pregnant — this allows your uterus ample time to heal.
+You should wait at least two months after a septate uterus operation before attempting to become pregnant — this allows your uterus ample time to heal and can reduce the chance of pregnancy complications.

 Studies have presented conflicting reports on the effectiveness of uterine septum surgery to improve a patient’s live birth rate.
 One retrospective study found hysteroscopic metroplasty decreased patients’ miscarriage rates.
 A more recent controlled trial determined that uterine septum surgery was not much more successful than expectant management at improving reproductive outcomes.